Over 1 day

 - Test a small section and allow to completely dry before staining the entire area.
 Preview the finished look and decide if the color is a good fit before applying the full first coat.

 - Use painter’s tape along the bottom of each bordering wall to avoid stain splatters in unwanted areas.

-- Allow fresh concrete to cure for at least three full weeks before applying a stain.
+- Allow new concrete to cure for at least a month before applying stain.

-- Use a plastic airless sprayer for acid concrete stains.
+- Use a plastic airless sprayer for acid staining.
 Metal parts are prone to damage and corrosion.

-- For water-based stains, spray the area in circular motions to avoid pooling.
+- For water-based stains, spray the area in circular motions to avoid pooling on concrete flooring.

-- Remove any existing concrete sealer before applying a new stain.
+- Remove any existing concrete sealer before applying a new stain color.